jacobjanak/vue-easy-deploy/README.md

 5. Go to your GitHub repository &rarr; Settings &rarr; Pages<br /><br />
 6. Set "source" to "main" and set "folder" to "docs"<br /><br />

 That's it!
-After you've followed these steps your first time, you will only need to run `vue-easy-deploy` or `ved` before pushing your changes on subsequent deploys in order to update your website.
+After you've followed these steps your first time, you will only need to run `vue-easy-deploy` or `ved` before pushing your changes on subsequent deployments in order to update your website.

 #### Background: